luckyp71/java_junit_exampe/README.md

 ## Test Example
-### All test screenshots below are for positive scenarios only ( when actual value equals to expected value)
+### All test screenshots below are for positive scenarios only (actual value equals to expected value)

 #### Test All Controllers using Test Suite
 <div>